AugustWasilowski/ursine-explorer/README.md

 ## Security Notes

-- The service runs as a dedicated `adsb` user with minimal privileges
+- The service runs as a dedicated `ursine` user with minimal privileges
 - Only necessary directories are writable
 - Network access is limited to dump1090 and Discord webhook